Keio University

 —Today, I would like to ask Mr. Yamagata about this season, focusing on the Tokyo 2020 Games.
 First of all, how did you perceive the fact that the Olympics were postponed for a year due to COVID-19?

 —It must have been a unique tournament, preparing while feeling an atmosphere from the world like, "Are they really going to hold the Olympics?"
-This was your third consecutive Olympic appearance, but did it feel different from the previous two in terms of being held in your home country?
+This was your third consecutive Olympic appearance, but did it feel different from the previous two in the sense that it was held in your home country?

 By starting to take data, I was able to become objective.
 It was good in the sense that I could track the numbers one by one.
 I had always wanted to increase my muscle mass, and I can see accurately whether it is actually increasing.
 I can see not only muscle mass but also things like fat mass.

 Professor Inami also taught me how to read the numbers for body composition analysis, focusing on things like protein content, and taught me how to increase those numbers and the correlation between those numbers and muscle mass, which allowed me to adjust the training load.
-There were many things I could apply to actual training.
+There were many things I could apply to my actual training.

 Breaking the Japanese Record